ori0nis/sistema-alumnos-hibernate-jpa/README.md

 Sistema de Alumnos is a simple management system where you can add, modify or delete students that are allocated in a SQL database.

-This project is my first attempt at managing a database that has several tables, some of which are related by FK's.
+This project is my first attempt at managing a database that has several tables.
 I wanted to dig a bit deeper into my Hibernate knowledge to fully grasp the way a backend deals with a database, and I decided to choose a servlet/JPA approach to increase my base knowledge of HTTP requests before I fully jump into Angular and React.

 _*Disclaimer:_ Unlike most of my previous projects, this one was created without an embedded server.
 As such, it requires deployment on your side.